 It can also be stored in the freezer for a few months.

 You can store it in the freezer using freezer-safe containers or even ice cubes trays.

 Easy Homemade Pumpkin Dog Treats

-The list is almost endless when it comes to making pumpkin dog treats with canned or fresh pumpkin.
+The list is almost endless when it comes to making homemade pumpkin treats with canned or fresh pumpkin.

-I like to keep things as simple as possible and will often just freeze some pumpkin in dog-themed molds and top with a frozen green bean but you can also add some plain yogurt, bone broth, cottage cheese, bananas, or peanut butter to the molds, freeze and serve them up to your dog.
+I like to keep things as simple as possible and will often just freeze some pumpkin in dog-themed molds and top with a frozen green bean but you can also add some plain yogurt, bone broth, cottage cheese, bananas, or peanut butter to ice cube trays, freeze and serve them up to your dog.